 Genetics play a big role.
 “Hereditary under-eye circles are often vascular (dark purple) or pigmented (brown), but they can also have sunken tear troughs or under-eye bags,” says Kenneth Howe, M.D., board-certified dermatologist at Wexler Dermatology in New York City.
 A crowd of veins can also cause dark circles, according to Howe, and while it is normal for veins to be in this location, “the thinning of the skin (due to sun-damage or intrinsic aging) can make the underlying blood vessels more visible,” he explains.

 When fat pads beneath the skin shrink, they can also cause discoloration under the eye.
 “This change often occurs due to fluctuations in body weight, with weight loss causing a disproportionate loss of facial volume, and the result being a deepened ‘tear trough,’” says Howe.

 Under-eye puffiness is another occasional problem many of us face, whether it is swollen bags or accompanying dark circles.
 Under-eye puffiness is caused by swelling, which is an excess of water in the tissue.
 “Such fluid accumulates over a night’s sleep when the head is recumbent, and upon waking, the under-eye puffiness will be at its worst and will decrease over the course of the day, as our upright posture allows the fluid to drain,” says Howe.
 “Allergies such as hay fever, high sodium levels in our food and alcohol all can contribute to under-eye puffiness, too.”

 Genetics aside, there are other factors that contribute to dark circles — ones that, thankfully, we have more control over.
-“Dehydration, lack of sleep, allergies, nasal congestion, smoking and anemia also can contribute,” says Hadley King, M.D., board-certified dermatologist in New York City.
+“Dehydration, lack of sleep, allergies, nasal congestion, smoking and anemia also can contribute,” says Hadley King, M.D., a board-certified dermatologist in New York City.
 “The two most common causes of anemia are vitamin B12 deficiency and iron deficiency.”

 How do you treat dark rings under eyes?